Pravs87/chat-bot/README.md

 If you want to try that, please let me know your facebook username so that I can add it to the list of developer or tester.

 The reason why bot can't be public is that - facebook can only make it public after we raise a request to them stating we have a bot.
 Then FB guys are going to test this bot before releasing public.
 Thats quite a tedious process for a test bot.
 So it is private for now.

+**Summary**

+After working on both dialogflow and creating own model my observations are the following:
+1. Advantage of building our own model gives control to us than using any library

+1. dialogflow is very user-friendly and easy to get started with basic chatbot like intent and entity detection
+2. dialogflow has many system generated entities which is tough for any new model to handle.
+Since the knowledge the library gained is on humongous data.
+3. dialogflow also has nice integrations with many social apps like FB, Twitter, Slack etc. which is very cool to use.

+Next steps is to explore a more context based modelling.